LaurentAerens/weak-chess-engines-for-GUST/README.md

 - **Characteristics**: Moves pieces to safe squares, often leading to passive play
 - **Good for**: Learning defensive play and piece safety

+### 21. Single Player Engine
+- **Weakness Level**: ⭐ ( Almost Medium)
+- **Strategy**: A basic engine focused on simple material evaluation
+- **Characteristics**:
+  - Evaluates moves based on material gain
+  - Looks ahead a few moves to assess outcomes
+  - Simple but effective for casual play
+  - Limited understanding of complex tactics
+  - Thinks of every move as a it's to play doesn't think the opponent can make a move

 ## 🛠️ Technical Details